 What can you do if your Realtor doesn’t return calls or pushes you to buy a “fixer-upper” that looks like the house from Psycho?
-As much as you’d like to channel your inner Donald Trump and yell, “You’re fired!” it’s not quite that simple.
-However, it is possible to fire your real estate agent — just remember these three things:
+It is possible to fire your real estate agent, though it’s not exactly simple.
+Remember these three things:

 - Although you can fire a real estate agent, breaking up isn’t like switching dry cleaners